Domain Join via Workspace ONE Tunnel

 A disclaimer: a Network guru I am not.

-A common approach to this is to place a Read-Only-Domain-Controller in a DMZ.
-I don’t have a DMZ and don’t like that approach so instead I’m going to use a per-app VPN solution (VMware Workspace One Tunnel) that loads prior to Windows login to gain line-of-sight.
+A common approach to enabling support for domain join off network is to place a Read-Only-Domain-Controller (RODC) in a DMZ then make public DNS records that point to the RODC.
+I don’t have a DMZ and don’t like that approach so instead I’m going to establish line-of-sight by using a per-app VPN solution (VMware Workspace ONE Tunnel) that loads prior to Windows login to gain line-of-sight.

 - Launch Windows Server DNS manager

 - I have 2 forward lookup zones configured in DNS: aftersixcomputers.com